Akaflieg-Freiburg/enrouteManual/01-gettingStarted/03-firstFlight.rst

 Before Your First Flight
 ========================

-If you have followed the steps outline in :ref:`secInstallation`, then you are now ready to use **Enroute Flight Navigation**.
+If you have followed the steps outlined in :ref:`secInstallation`, then you are now ready to use **Enroute Flight Navigation**.
 The user interface is designed to be as intuitive as we could make it.
 Still, we recommend that you take a minute to make yourself familiar with the moving map display and with the basic